singhigh/Speedtest-cli-CN-Auto/README.md

 A shell for test speed for connection to China

 Usage:
-1) For the first time, install speedtest-cli on your server `` wget https://raw.github.com/sivel/speedtest-cli/master/speedtest_cli.py ``
+1) For the first time, install speedtest-cli on your server by following commands `` wget https://raw.github.com/sivel/speedtest-cli/master/speedtest_cli.py ``